cyrille-artho/modbat/README.md

   SUT state (such as invariant checks).
 For functions modifying parts of the SUT, consider using @Weight(1.0).

-* @Init: The given method is executed before the first test is run, but not before each test.
+* `@Init`: The given method is executed before the first test is run, but not before each test.
 This is useful, for example, to execute a server instance for testing client-side behavior, as is done in model modbat.test.JavaNioSocket.

-* @Shutdown: This method is executed after the last test completes, or when Modbat is forcibly shut down by signal TERM.
+* `@Shutdown`: This method is executed after the last test completes, or when Modbat is forcibly shut down by signal TERM.

-* @Before: This action is execute before each test is executed, but not when a new instance model is launched.
+* `@Before`: This action is execute before each test is executed, but not when a new instance model is launched.
 This annotation therefore allows a differentiation between the need to initialize data before each test (using the annotation) or before a model instance is